MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 - `-logfile ~/server.log` unity argument for log file location, this will create a log file in the home directory

-4) Create start file so you can start your server the same way each time
+4) Create a start file so you can start your server the same way each time

     a) create `start.sh`
     ```